dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 }
 ```

-At a join point in the program, it is an error if an **untyped variable** has
+At a join point in the program, it is an error if a `final` (non-`late`)
-been given an **initialization inferred type** on one of the reachable paths to
+**untyped variable** has an **initialization inferred type** on one of the
-the join point and not on another reachable path, unless the variable is
+reachable paths to the join point and not on another reachable path.
+Note that
-declared as `late`, or using `var`.
-Note that it is valid for a variable to
+it is valid for a variable to have no **initialization inferred type** on a path
-have no **initialization inferred type** on a path into a join point when the
+into a join point when the join point is known to be unreachable along that
-join point is known to be unreachable along that path.
+path.

 ```dart
 void test(bool b) {